Are you about to launch a website using WordPress? If you are, you might notice a few problems that come up when you have a massive to-do list.

 Or you can jump right in and get started with SeedProd:

-6. Your Ecommerce Features Work
+6. Check Your eCommerce Features Work

 If your website has an online store, you’ll need to ensure people can use it properly.
 If your store elements are broken or don’t work as they should, it could prevent people from buying your products, which in turn can lose you money.

-To give you an example, something as simple to fix as an awkward returns policy can cause 80% of people to abandon your site.
+For example, something as simple to fix as an awkward returns policy can cause 80% of people to abandon your site.

 For WooCommerce users, you can add maintenance mode on your shop pages while you test things out.

-7. Your Forms Work Properly
+7. Ensure Your Forms Work Properly

 Most websites these days use a contact form.
 You might even have forms for subscriptions or generating leads.